Spanish Barb Horse

 Intro

-Interestingly enough the Spanish Barb originated in the Americas, although they were developed by the Spanish & they come from North African & Iberian animals.
+Interestingly enough, the Spanish Barb originated in the Americas, although they were developed by the Spanish.
+They come from North African and Iberian animals.

 Origins

 Though they have long been useful, their numbers are very low.
 Currently there are breeding programs in place spearheaded by enthusiast Susan Field-Paulton.
 In 1957 she realized just how few purebred animals were left and decided to do something about it.
 She acquired a small herd and began active breeding by the mid 1960’s.
-Animals were qualified based on their genetic lineage, physical characteristics, performance & their ability to produce consistent progeny.
+Animals were qualified based on their genetic lineage, physical characteristics, performance and their ability to produce consistent progeny.

 Features

-Average height 13.3 – 14.3 hands
+Average height 13.3 – 15 hands

 Physique